kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 ```

 ## Access Kyma

+> **NOTE:** Follow steps in this section only if you installed Kyma from the instructions in this blog post.
+If you followed the official Kyma documentation, skip this section as the installation steps cover adding a self-signed certificate and accessing the cluster.

 The simple installation guide we followed uses a self-signed certificate and an `xip.io` domain.
 Such a certificate will be rejected by your browser so you have to set it as trusted.
 ```bash